Employer Retaliation and Workers’ Compensation

 Possible Agreements and Contracts

-For instance, if an individual is working at a place of employment and has a written contract, a lawyer will look at the contract carefully to determine if there is something written into the contract that allows an employer to let go of an employee unexpectedly.
+For instance, if an individual is working at a place of employment and has a written contract, our lawyers will look at the contract carefully to determine if there is something written into the contract that allows an employer to let go of an employee unexpectedly.
 Or, there may be an offer letter that an employee saved stating there must be a good reason for job termination.

 There are other examples of employees proving they have reason to believe they were not an at-will employee.
 Basically, there can be implied promises of employment for a specific period of time made by an employer.
 This can be useful if an employee has a history or positive reviews, regular promotions, and instances when long-term employment was promised at the time the employee was on boarded within the company or organization.